-The opening one-two punch of “The E Street Shuffle” and “4th of July, Asbury Park (Sandy)” is a perfect example of his cinematic approach.
-If the former is the typical scene in a teenage movie where the dance at the high school gym takes place, the latter is where the hero walks out and tells his girlfriend he needs to leave town and find something better.
+The opening one-two punch of "The E Street Shuffle" and "4th of July, Asbury Park (Sandy)" is a perfect example of his cinematic approach.
+If the former is the typical scene in a teenage movie where the dance at the high school gym takes place, the latter is where the hero walks out and tells his girlfriend he needs to leave town to find something better.

 The raucous, jazzy "Kitty's Back" – complete with a full horn section, call-and-response vocals and extended solos by Springsteen and keyboardist David Sancious – is next, followed by the musical 180-degree turn of "Wild Billy's Circus Story," which closes out the first side.
 A surreal portrait of a traveling carnival, the song features Springsteen accompanying himself on acoustic guitar as an accordion, tuba, mandolin and percussion fly in and out of the mix.

-Side two is a three-song suite bookended by two of those New York songs.
-With their depiction of young romance set amid a gritty urban backdrop, “Incident on 57th Street” and “New York City Serenade” can be seen as precursor to Born to Run‘s “Jungleland.”
-In between is the epic “Rosalita (Come Out Tonight),” which would close out the main set of nearly every Springsteen and the E Street Band show until 1988, practically taking on a life of its own in the process.
+Side Two features a three-song suite book-ended by two of the New York songs.
+With their depiction of young romance set amid a gritty urban backdrop, "Incident on 57th Street" and "New York City Serenade" can be seen as precursor to Born to Run's "Jungleland."
+In between is the epic "Rosalita (Come Out Tonight)," which would close out the main set of nearly every Springsteen and the E Street Band show until 1988, practically taking on a life of its own in the process.